emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

 We use parseInt function to convert string severity value into an integer.

 4. Create alert node
-Add TheHive node by clicking on the + button and selecting the TheHive node.
-Double click on the node and click on TheHive name to change it to Create alert.
+Add node by clicking on the + button and selecting the node.
+Double click on the node and click on name to change it to Create alert.

 Since the Title would be a dynamic piece of information, click on the gears icon next to the field, and select Add Expression.